CrazyMadHacker/ElkStackDeployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because ansible is easy to learn to configure and playbooks are written in YAML to automate all the configuration.
+No configuration was performed manually, which is advantageous because Ansible is easy to learn to configure and playbooks are written in YAML to automate all the configuration.

 The playbook implements the following tasks:
-- Install or update docker to the latest version
+- Install or update Docker to the latest version
-- Install PIP that manages required dependancies
+- Install PIP that manages required dependencies
-- Install python interperter to execute python programs
+- Install python interpreter to execute python programs
 - Increase memory count to meet [prerequisites for ELK](https://elk-docker.readthedocs.io/#prerequisites)
-- Download and launch docker elk container
+- Download and launch Docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.